muratk5n/thirdwave/en/tweets/2022/week06.md

 ---

-I believe 1/3 of ppl received Sinovac 2/3 BioNTech right?
-The deaths cld be due to that..

 The Atlantic: "Hong Kong.. pursues a zero-COVID strategy.
 Flight bans have caused air traffic to plummet.
 On January 31, just 100 passengers arrived at Hong Kong International Airport, previously one of the